-Since 1991, lead attorney Jeffrey S. Gross has guided injured clients through Pennsylvania’s complex workers' compensation system, helping them secure the benefits to which they are entitled.
-He is a certified workers' compensation specialist* who devotes all of his firm’s resources to practicing exclusively in workers' compensation law.
+Since 1991, lead attorney Jeffrey S. Gross has guided injured clients through Pennsylvania’s complex Workers’ Compensation system, helping them secure the benefits to which they are entitled.
+He is a certified Workers’ Compensation specialist* who devotes all of his firm’s resources to practicing exclusively in Workers’ Compensation law.

-Injured at work?
 Chances are you have been told that you don’t really need a lawyer to get compensation benefits.
 Unfortunately, relying on your employer to do the right thing could mean not receiving the full benefits you deserve or being forced to go back to work before you are ready.